Useful Notes: Reds with Rockets

 And if necessary we shall do it again.

 — "Let's Go", a marching song written after World War II

 The Key Components

-Ground Forces AKA The Red Army (or the Soviet Army after WWII, there were actually a lot of "armies", the Soviet equivalent to NATO "corps") - The people with Kalashnikovs.
+- Ground Forces - The people with Kalashnikovs.
 Had many nuclear weapons in the form of tactical ballistic missiles and artillery.
 You wouldn't believe how many tactical (non-nuclear) rockets they had; some units in the past had more rockets than gun-style artillery.

-The Soviet Naval Infantry had a different mission than the U.S. Marines.
+- The Soviet Naval Infantry had a different mission than the U.S. Marines.
 They were intended as shock troops used to seize the beachheads as part of the first landing echelon and once follow-on units from the Soviet Army arrived to take over the battle they would withdraw to spearhead other additional landings.
-They were considered a sort of elite among the Soviet armed forces, beingroughly USMC or USCM Force Recon equivalent.
+They were considered a sort of elite among the Soviet armed forces, being roughly between the USMC and its Force Recon element.
 They are not the equivalents of the U.S. Army Rangers.
 That distinction belongs to VDV below.